TomazMazej/finance_tracker/README.md

 ## Tehnologies
 * Aplication is based in Android Studio
-* MySQL Database is used to store local data
+* SQLite Database is used to store local data

 ## Pictures
 ![Image1](/pictures/ft1.png)